reddeppas/ckad_training/README.md

 ```

-Create a Service named redis-service of type ClusterIP to expose pod redis on port 6379
+ClusterIp
 ```
 kubectl expose pod redis --port=6379 --name redis-service --dry-run=client -o yaml
 ```

-(This will automatically use the pod’s labels as selectors)
+This will automatically use the pod’s labels as selectors.

 OR